CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

      ![](../media/ga6-3.png).

-1. Navigate to the organization settings in a new tab and click the checkbox for **Allow public projects**.
+1. Navigate to the organization settings in a new tab and check the box for **Allow public projects**.

      ![](../media/ga6-5.png).